Amrita Pritam: Personal life

 In 1935, Amrita married Pritam Singh, son of a hosiery merchant of Lahore's Anarkali bazaar.
 They had two children together, a son and a daughter.
-In 1960, Amrita Pritam left her husband.
-She is also said to have had an unrequited affection for poet Sahir Ludhianvi.
+She had an unrequited affection for poet Sahir Ludhianvi.
 The story of this love is depicted in her autobiography, Rasidi Ticket (Revenue Stamp).
 When another woman, singer Sudha Malhotra came into Sahir's life, Amrita found solace in the companionship of the artist and writer Inderjeet Imroz.
-She spent the last forty years of her life with Imroz, who also designed most of her book covers and made her the subject of his several paintings.
+She spent the last forty years of her life with Imroz, who also designed most of her book covers and made her the subject of several of his paintings.
 Their life together is also the subject of a book, Amrita Imroz: A Love Story.

-She died in her sleep on 31 October 2005 at the age of 86 in New Delhi, after a long illness.
+She died in her sleep on 31 October 2005 at the age of 86 in New Delhi, after battling a long illness.
 She was survived by her partner Imroz, daughter Kandlla, son Navraj Kwatra, daughter-in-law Alka, and her grandchildren, Kartik, Noor, Aman and Shilpi.
 Navraj Kwatra was found murdered in his Borivali apartment in 2012.
 Three men were accused of the murder but were acquitted due to lack of evidence.

 Legacy

 In 2007, an audio album titled, 'Amrita recited by Gulzar' was released by noted lyricist Gulzar, with poems of Amrita Pritam recited by him.
 A film on her life is also in production.

 On 31 August 2019, Google honoured her by commemorating her 100th birth anniversary with a Doodle.
-The accompanying write up read as, "Today’s Doodle celebrates Amrita Pritam, one of history’s foremost female Punjabi writers, who 'dared to live the life she imagines.'
+The accompanying write-up read, "Today’s Doodle celebrates Amrita Pritam, one of history’s foremost female Punjabi writers, who 'dared to live the life she imagines.'
 Born in Gujranwala, British India, 100 years ago today, Pritam published her first collection of verse at the age of 16."